Ryvenay/AFP1_kisprojekt/Documents/Test Plan.md

 ### Scope

-All the feature of the website which were defined in music and reviews. :D
+All the feature of the website which were defined in music and reviews.

 # Test methods